If you are visiting Vietnam for the first time, you have to make a stop in Ho Chi Minh City if you love the big city life.

 Things To Do in Ho Chi Minh City

 1. War Remnants Museum

-During our time in Vietnam, I did not visit that many museums or tourist attractions.
+During my time in Vietnam, I did not visit that many museums or tourist attractions.
 Unfortunately I’m not a history bluff and museums sometimes just go over my head.
 However, I would highly recommend you to visit the War Remnants Museum to learn about the atrocity of the Vietnam War.
 Be warned that the information presented is very one sided, but it made me more aware of its history.
 Entry fee is a modest 40,000 VND.